Byron/gitoxide/tasks.md

 ### Cloning
 * **git-transport**
- * a way to support shallow lines during V1 handshake (doesnt' seem to happen in V2 at all)
+ * [ ] a way to support shallow lines during V1 handshake (doesnt' seem to happen in V2 at all)
 * **git-protocol**
   * [ ] delegate interaction to support clone
     * [ ] parse server negotiation response
     * [ ] negotiation via delegate
-    * [ ] pack file receive passed to delegate
+    * [ ] received pack file passed to delegate
-    * [ ] assure there is a way to do fetches with have/want negotiation
+    * [x] assure there is a way to do fetches with have/want negotiation
 * **gixp-pack-receive**
   * [ ] hookup `git-protocol` with delegate to allow for receiving full packs
   * [ ] **gixp-pack-receive** may optionally write received refs to the specified directory